Afghan power struggle seen delaying formation of new government

 The deadlock is a worry for Afghanistan's foreign backers who spent more than a decade encouraging democratic governance while U.S.-led troops battled the Taliban.

-Ghani, seeking to strike a balance in a country long divided along ethnic lines, wants to be seen as a new leader who can honor a pledge to appoint officials based on merit.
+Ghani, seeking to strike a balance in a country long divided along ethnic lines, wants to be seen as a new leader who can honour a pledge to appoint officials based on merit.

 But at the same time, he cannot risk making dramatic changes that could upset a fragile balance of interests holding the government together.